6 Types of Bank Accounts and Their Features

 How can Spiral help with your financial goals?

-No matter which type of bank account you choose for everyday transactions or other purposes, Spiral is a new ethical banking service¹ that enables customers to use a simple mobile application to effortlessly support the causes they care about while earning bonuses⁵ for actions that are good for humanity and the planet.
+No matter which type of bank account you choose for everyday transactions or other purposes, Spiral is a new ethical banking service¹ that enables customers to use a simple mobile application to effortlessly support the causes they care about.

 Using Spiral’s unique mobile application, Spiral customers can fund a Giving Account from deposits made to their regular Spiral account and use the Giving Account to make donations to their favorite charities.